espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 **Function:**

-Read/write the user partitions in flash.
+Read, write, and erase the user partitions in flash.

 **Command:**